Panera Bread cafe sales strengthen amid turnaround effort

-(Reuters) - Panera Bread Co’s PNRA.O cafe sales growth picked up steam in the latest quarter, but shares were down slightly after costs related to wage hikes and the chain’s turnaround efforts squeezed profit.
+Oct 27 (Reuters) - Panera Bread Co’s cafe sales growth picked up steam in the latest quarter, but shares were down slightly after costs related to wage hikes and the chain’s turnaround efforts squeezed profit.

 Panera, which has been working to tackle a service slowdown that hurt results, on Tuesday said sales at company-owned units open at least 18 months were up 3.8 percent in the third quarter.